Plan and promote your event

 - We can help in so many ways - let us know when, where and how - our fundraising team is here for you, able to answer any questions you might have.
 Please talk to us about the legalities of events like a raffle.

-To make your fundraiser a success, you need to tell people about it.
-How you do this will depend on the type of fundraiser you’re holding.
+To make your fundraiser a success, you need to tell people about it!

-Email your contacts to tell them about your event and ask them to forward the details on to their friends and family.
+Email your contacts to tell them about your event and ask them to forward the details to their friends and family.

 When raising money for Keech Hospice Care, it's important you make this clear on all your publicity materials.

 You should state: ‘All proceeds will be donated to Keech Hospice Care.
 Registered Charity No. 1035089’.
 Also, please state that the event is ‘In aid of Keech Hospice Care’.